 Trucking Companies are as Complicit as Drivers

 While it is unacceptable for drivers to skirt the rules, they often do so at the behest of their employers to reduce travel times and delays.
-Employers will even delay inspections or repairs in order to keep trucks on the road rather than in the shop.
+Employers will even delay inspections or repairs to keep trucks on the road rather than in the shop.
 Such acts result in catastrophic injuries that can leave victims maimed for the rest of their lives or, in the very worst cases, cost them their lives.

 If you or someone whom you love has been injured or killed in a collision with a truck in Rockford, Illinois, contact Rosenfeld Injury Lawyers to schedule a free consultation with one of our Rockford truck accident lawyers.
 We are passionate about holding large corporations accountable when their greed and disregard for safety causes harm to innocent people and have helped thousands of injured clients recover the compensation needed to pay for their medical bills, out of pocket expenses, ongoing care and pain and suffering due to their accidents.
-Once we have thoroughly evaluated the details of your trucking injury case, we will be able to advise you on how you should proceed and we will fight alongside you every step of the way and if we cannot secure compensation on your behalf, our services will be free of charge.
+Once we have thoroughly evaluated the details of your trucking injury case, we will be able to advise you on how you should proceed, and we will fight alongside you every step of the way, and if we cannot secure compensation on your behalf, our services will be free of charge.